itsmarkster/itsmarkster/README.md

 - 🚀 Languages I love: C++, Rust, Go, and a sprinkle of Python
 - 👀 I’m interested in: Web3, Cryptography, and Cyberpunk

-“The freedom to run the program as you wish, for any purpose.” – Richard Stallman
+“Every human being deserves privacy and digital freedom.” – Richard Stallman